podsvirov/protobuf/cmake/README.md

      [==========] 3 tests from 1 test case ran.
 (2 ms total)
      [  PASSED  ] 3 tests.

-Note that the start from source folder important for testing.
+Note that the tests must be run from the source folder.

 If all tests are passed, safely continue.